-12.12 The training needs of the County Council's staff involved in investment management (within the Corporate Accountancy arm of Integrated Finance in Central Services) are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
+12.12 The training needs of the Council's staff involved in investment management are monitored, reviewed and addressed on an on-going basis and are discussed as part of the staff appraisal process.
 In practice most training needs are addressed through attendance at courses and seminars provided by CIPFA, the LGA and others on a regular ongoing basis.